BitterSweetcandyshop/dotfiles/readme2.md

 ### The Eww Vizualizers
 > Sorry to inform you, it's just glava made to look like an eww widget.
 The configs are glava/eww_left and glava/ eww_right
 >
-> In .scripts/misc/center.sh and close.sh I do pkill glava each time since glava will just spawn more processes instead of overriding the old oness.
+> In `.scripts/misc/center.sh` and close.sh I do pkill glava each time since glava will just spawn more processes instead of overriding the old oness.
 >
 > There is also a delay after pkill in center.sh, why? no idea.
 If you can explain this to me, that would be great.
 ### Juuzou Mohawk Vizualizer
-> Toggle in .xmonad/xmonad.hs
+> Toggle in `.xmonad/xmonad.hs`
 >
 > I found out that the "circle" mod is just an arc that stretches almost 360%, I did some divison on the arc length and messed with the circle config to get the position right.
 Honestly, I only use it for demos honestly, it eats too much cpu/ram when I'm on discord or working on tidal-hifi css.

 ### Bottom left graph Vizualizer
-> Toggle in .xmonad/xmonad.hs
+> Toggle in `.xmonad/xmonad.hs`
 >
 > Like the juuzou visualizer, glava is known for eating some cpu so if you're on a laptop or something with limited cpu you now know.

 ## Tidal-Hifi and DiscordCanary (electron)
 > Glasscord is an electron tool that allows electron processes to have a transparent window.
 Also comes with a css injector. **THIS ABSOULTELY FUCKS APP PREFORMANCE AND CPU**
 >
->I only really have it on for showcasing; disable in ~/.config/glasscord json iirc.
+>I only really have it on for showcasing; disable in `.config/glasscord` json iirc.

 ### Kernel-Mod on Tidal WIP
 >Kernel mod is an electron modifer that allows for plugins and the sort to be applied, I have hopes of injecting a download button, song.link button, and song importer eventually.

 ## Wallpaper
 > It's just Juuzou (they're a guy, idk y ppl care), it's on my github I have gotten dms about this, it's literaly on the repo already, just download it.

+### How is it dynamic??
+>So read `.scripts/music/dynamic_wallpaper.py`, but it comes down to changing all the pixels that have an rgb value (the dark color is 22, 19, 35 roughly).
+I change any pixel where it's red is above 25, green above 25, and blue above 40 to the color I extract from `subprocess.run(['magick', 'convert', '/home/bittersweet/.scripts/resources/cover.png[0]', '-colors', '3', '-unique-colors', 'txt:-']`.
+I do such a wide scale due to the "white" color not actually being all the same rgb value of white.

 ## Catppuccin
 ### Ratppuccin